A1Liu/tci/README.md

 ## Restrictions and Incompatibilities

 - Casting in the C style is not supported.
-Instead, a builtin `cast(expr, type)` is provided.
+Instead, a builtin `cast(expr, type)` is provided
-- Anonymous structs aren't supported.
-- Implicit types on functions aren't supported.
+- Implicit types on functions aren't supported
-- Implicit function declarations aren't supported.
+- Implicit function declarations aren't supported
 - Higher order functions without a typedef aren't supported
 - No support for multithreading
-- Macros must be valid statements or expressions.
+- Macros must be valid statements or expressions